dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

+SMARTMASK EXPERIMENTATION

+Here I used smartmasking methods as oposed to creating black and white vectors in photoshop.

+The results weren't as accurate but since my mosaic style grid has fairly big pixel size the imperfections aren't as visible anyway.

+I struggled with using the smartmask at first but through the help of peers and tutors I figured out an issue where it couldn't identify anything with my photos.

+I've also implemented text t see how it would affect my imagery in the 3rd photo.

+I think it has more to offer in terms of audience engagement since there is a motive to the "Game?" question in the form of the basketball hoop.

+--

 TEST

 Since my theme revolves around basketball I will try to incorporate ellipses that look like basketballs into my pixel.
 These are my initial images.